nvmwill/nexmo-developer/_documentation/en/voice/voice-api/concepts/conversation.md

 A Conversation is a shared core component that Vonage APIs rely on.
 Conversations happen over multiple [Media](/conversation/concepts/media) (text, voice, video) and can have associated [Users](/conversation/concepts/user) through [Member](/conversation/concepts/member) objects.

-The Conversation object is key to understanding the Conversation API.
 In order for Users to communicate, they must connect to a Conversation, at which point an associated Member object is created in that Conversation.

 A Conversation is capable of supporting text messaging and audio calls.
 For text messaging a Conversation can be thought of as like a chat room.
 Users can be invited to join a Conversation and they can leave a Conversation.
 A single User can also join multiple Conversations through multiple Member objects.